 The brilliant coral reef and many species of colourful exotic fish species, sea turtles, boulders and seagrass make a bountiful underwater ecosystem in the sea off Hikkaduwa beach, which is one of the best surfing localities on the west coast floor snorkelling trips in Sri Lanka.

 Snorkelling In Sri Lanka With Sea Turtles

-Snorkelling and diving are some of the most fascinating holiday experiences on the island and many travellers take snorkelling and diving tours during their holidays in Sri Lanka.
+Snorkelling and diving are some of the most fascinating holiday experiences on the Sri Lank trip package and many travellers take snorkelling and diving tours during their holidays in Sri Lanka.
 Are diving and snorkelling also in the bucket list of holiday activities for you?
 And looking for a place to explore the fascinating underwater world in the sea of Sri Lanka?
 Then you should think of snorkelling at Hikkaduwa marine sanctuary.

 Hikkaduwa considered as one of the best places for snorkelling in Sri Lanka and it is quite easy to spot sea creatures in the sea off Hikkaduwa.
 Even you can have a closer look into the sea-bed by hiring a glad-bottom boat.
 Hikkaduwa is one of the most popular beach resorts on the west coast of Sri Lanka and also a very busy beach resort, where you encounter hordes of sun-worshippers, especially from November to April.
 Facing the palm-fringed white sandy beaches; the crystal-clear salt waters here guarantee an unforgettable snorkelling experience.

 Snorkelling trips in Sri Lanka – Hikkaduwa?